-Remember that you also need git installed.
+Remember that you also need to install git and Gradle before and Rally needs to be configured for building for sources.
 If that's not the case you'll get an error and have to run esrally configure first.
 An example invocation:

+'''

 esrally --pipeline=from-sources-complete --revision=latest

+'''